PIA L&G Property Ser B

 This factsheet is for information purposes only.
 If there is information or terminology included that you would like to discuss, then please contact an adviser.
 Investors should refer to their policy documentation and supporting brochures for fund availability, investment strategy, any product information and charges.
 Every care has been taken in populating this output, however it must be appreciated that neither Broadridge, Prudential nor their sources guarantee the accuracy, adequacy or completeness of this information or make any warranties regarding results from its usage.

-The registered office of Prudential International is in Ireland at Montague House, Adelaide Road, Dublin 2.
+The registered office of Prudential International is in Ireland at Fitzwilliam Court, Leeson Cl, Dublin 2, D02 TC95.
 Prudential International is a marketing name of Prudential International Assurance plc, a life assurance company operating from Ireland.
 Registration No. 209956.
-Prudential International Assurance plc is authorised and regulated by the Central Bank of Ireland and in the context of its UK regulated activities only, is deemed authorised by the Prudential Regulation Authority and subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
-Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority’s website.
+Prudential International Assurance plc is authorised and regulated by the Central Bank of Ireland and in the context of its UK regulated activities only, is authorised by the Prudential Regulation Authority and subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
 Prudential International is part of the same corporate group as The Prudential Assurance Company Limited.
 Both The Prudential Assurance Company Limited and Prudential International are direct and indirect subsidiaries respectively of M&G plc, a company incorporated in the United Kingdom.
 The Prudential Assurance Company Limited is not affiliated in any manner with Prudential Financial, Inc, a company whose principal place of business is in the United States of America or Prudential plc, an international group incorporated in the United Kingdom.